 - 1 pound Idaho® Yukon Gold* potatoes unpeeled

 - 3 large garlic cloves peeled, crushed and minced

 - 1 teaspoon harissa

-This is the fourth recipe in my Potatoes Around the World series and I’m proud to be the featured blogger for April on the Idaho Potato Commission’s website – check out my recipes and all the other great ideas for working some magic with the ever versatile, satisfying and nutritious spud!
+This is the fourth recipe in my Potatoes Around the World series and I’m proud to be the featured blogger for April on the Idaho Potato Commission’s website.
+See all my Idaho Potato recipes on my featured blogger page, and get other great ideas for working some magic with the versatile, satisfying, and nutritious spud!

-Entertaining idea: Mezze or Maza are appetizers.
+Mezze or Maza are Middle Eastern appetizers.
 They are served throughout Middle Eastern communities, either before a larger meal or as a meal themselves.
-Mezze an be eaten any time of the day or night accompanied by typical Middle Eastern drinks such as Turkish coffee, spearmint tea, or iced fruit drinks.
-This dish of spicy harissa potatoes could be served in smaller quantities, along with a combination of dips, marinated beans and vegetables, soups, salads, olives, pickles and relishes, pilavs (pilafs) and grain salads, cheese, hot miniature stuffed pastries, plain yogurt with herbs and chopped almonds or walnuts for a sumptuous repast.
+Mezze can be eaten at any time of the day or night accompanied by typical Middle Eastern drinks such as Turkish coffee, spearmint tea, or iced fruit drinks.
+This dish of spicy harissa potatoes could be served in smaller quantities, along with a combination of dips, marinated beans and vegetables, soups, salads, olives, pickles and relishes, pilavs (pilafs) and grain salads, cheese, hot miniature stuffed pastries, plain yogurt with herbs, and chopped almonds or walnuts for a sumptuous repast.

 Disclosure: The Idaho Potato Commission has compensated me for the development of my Potatoes Around the World recipes.